infoqualitylab/website/events/disco2021/committees.md

 [Yuanxi Fu](https://yuanxifu.site) is a doctoral student at the School of Information Sciences at the University of Illinois at Urbana-Champaign in May 2021.
 She holds a BS in chemistry from Nanjing University in China and a PhD in chemistry from University of Illinois at Urbana-Champaign.
 Her research focuses on argumentation in science.

-### Program Committee
+### Program Committee (confirmed)
-Akiko Aizawa, National Institute of Informatics, Japan
+[Akiko Aizawa](http://research.nii.ac.jp/~akiko/index_e.html), National Institute of Informatics, Japan

 [Bob Allen](http://boballen.info)

 [Sören Auer](https://www.tib.eu/en/research-development/data-science-digital-libraries/staff/soeren-auer), Leibniz Information Centre for Science and Technology University Library (TIB), Germany

-Christian Bölling, Natural History Museum, Berlin, Leibniz Institute for Evolution and Biodiversity Science, Germany
+[Christian Bölling](https://www.museumfuernaturkunde.berlin/en/about/team/christian.boelling), Natural History Museum, Berlin, Leibniz Institute for Evolution and Biodiversity Science, Germany

 [Florian Boudin](https://boudinfl.github.io/), University of Nantes, France